Only the Lonely (film): Filming

 Most of the film was shot on location in Chicago.
 Danny and Rose Muldoon's house is located at the intersection of Clark Street and Roscoe Street, as is the front façade of O'Neils' Pub.
 The inside of the pub was shot at Emmett's Pub, a Chicago landmark that was also used in Uncle Buck, another film with John Candy.
 At the request of producer John Hughes (a Chicagoan and big fan of the Chicago White Sox) and sports fan John Candy, the baseball stadium where Danny and Theresa's first date took place was arranged to be set at old Comiskey Park (home of the Chicago White Sox until 1990).
 Hughes hastily arranged the filming, as the stadium was slated to be torn down imminently.
-There is also a shot showing old Comiskey Park and the new Guaranteed Rate Field, the current home of the White Sox, under construction next door.
+There is also a shot showing old Comiskey Park and the new Rate Field, the current home of the White Sox, under construction next door.
 Comiskey Park was located at the corner of 35th St. and Shields Ave., on the South Side of Chicago.
 The scene where Danny and Theresa kiss along Lake Michigan is located at Lincoln Park, Chicago, and the dinner scene was shot at One Ambassador East, also known as the Ambassador East Hotel, located at 1301 North State Parkway in Chicago's Gold Coast.
 The church scenes were filmed at St. John Cantius Church in West Town on 825 N Carpenter St.

 The final scene with Danny and Theresa was shot at the Amtrak station in Niles, Michigan, which was renamed to Willoughby and decorated with Christmas lights for the filming.